jonnor/ESC-CNN-microcontroller/report/report.md

 designed for use with the mbed software platform.

-TensorFlow Lite for Microcontrollers, an experimental port of TensorFlow was announced at TensorFlow Developer Summit in March 2019[@LaunchingTensorflowLiteMicrocontrollers].
+TensorFlow Lite for Microcontrollers, an experimental port of TensorFlow, announced at TensorFlow Developer Summit in March 2019[@LaunchingTensorflowLiteMicrocontrollers].
 Its goal is to be compatible with TensorFlow Lite (for mobile devices etc), and reuse platform-specific libraries such as CMSIS-NN or uTensor in order to be as efficient as possible.